awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 ```

 **Note**
 As a best practice, tasks that reference a Lambda function should handle Lambda service exceptions\.
-For more information see [Handle Lambda Service Exceptions](bp-lambda-serviceexception.md)\.
+For more information, see [Handle Lambda Service Exceptions](bp-lambda-serviceexception.md)\.

 ### Handling a Failure Using Catch<a name="error-handling-handling-failure-using-catch"></a>